AnaPcode/CS5001-Final-Project/README.md

 ## Missing Features / What's Next
 Focus on what you didn't get to do, and what you would do if you had more time, or things you would implement in the future.

 - Fix bug of when task is completed, mark complete buttons still work.
-No changes to database however I think better to disable those buttons as it still runs the action.
+No changes to database however I think better to disable those buttons.
 - A vertical scrolling bar within the frame that holds the task buttons.
 As the list of tasks increases, the GUI will currently not be able to show all the task buttons and hence will limit the utility of the app for there would be tasks that are unreachable unless the current viewable tasks are deleted to make space.
 Viewing online resources, it appears tkinter Canvas() widget can be used to accomplish this.
 - I think rather than having the “Click to View Tasks” button and clicking it after choosing an option in the drop down menu or to just refresh a change made to in the database, I think I’d like to try to change it to where there is no “Click to View Tasks” button and instead what’s chosen in the drop down menu will automatically show as well as when any changes in database made that the tasks list buttons shown will be refreshed automatically.
 - Allow users to specify a .db file to use.
 Currently, the code specifies a .db file.
 If the file is not found in the same directory as the app code, then it will create the file with the already provided name and for all subsequent uses of the app, it will update this file.
 However if a .db file with the same name specified in the code existed before running of this app, there likely will be an error.
 This could be prevented if the user specifies a new .db file to use.